cdl-geneseo/geneseo-dictionary/B/Big-Big.md

 # Big Big

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Big Big

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 (bIg bIg) n.
 Designates pledge class family within Greek social culture.
 F06 JBrognano If you are a member of a greek organization, this is the title given to your big's big.